qiushaocloud/gitlab-docker/README.en.md

-# qiushaocloud gitlab-docker source code, and Docker install Gitlab and Gitlab-Runner
+# gitlab-docker source code sharing (qiushaocloud)

 #### introduce
 This is a gitlab docker , please use docker-compose to run it and configure it according to your own needs.
 The configuration information is configured in the .env file